 ShareFacebook Twitter AddThis

-Imagine the most exquisite mozzarella that you’ve ever eaten in your life.
-Imagine piercing it with a fork (or even better, your hands), and imagine the white outer skin giving way to a soft cream: it’s really the perfect mixture of sfilacciata (or “un-pulled”) mozzarella (the root of whose name, “mozzata,” means “chopped off”) and very fresh cream.
+Take the most exquisite mozzarella you’ve ever tried and imagine tearing it open with a fork (or even better, pulling it apart with your hands), and the smooth white outer skin revealing an oozing soft and creamy interior: the perfect combination of sfilacciata (or “un-pulled”) mozzarella (the root of whose name, “mozzata,” means “chopped off”) and fresh cream.

 Burrata or "buttered" in English, originally hails from the city of Andria in the Murgia area, in the Puglia region of Southern Italy where it was first made around 100 years ago and is still made by hand with just three simple ingredients: cow’s milk, rennet and cream.

 There are also several variations of burrata: the bufala burrata is a pulled-curd cheese in a rounded shape, and tied together with vegetal string, where a layer of cow/buffalo cheese hides a central filling of butter (burrata).

 Throughout Southern Italy, it’s traditional to fill Provola cheeses of various sizes with butter.
 Then there's also, burrino, which is also in the Slow Food Ark of Taste, and has its origins in Calabria and Puglia and are very high-fat cheeses that were created to conserve butter as long as possible.